winston98321/winston98321.github.io/_pages/apsipa-3mt.md

 {% include base_path %}

-I was honored to be selected as a **Finalist** in the Student Three-Minute Thesis (3MT) Competition at the **17th Asia Pacific Signal and Information Processing Association (APSIPA) Annual Summit and Conference**, held in Singapore, 2025.
+I was honored to be selected as a **Finalist** representing Taiwan in the Student Three-Minute Thesis (3MT) Competition at the **17th Asia Pacific Signal and Information Processing Association (APSIPA) Annual Summit and Conference**, held in Singapore, 2025.

 The presentation summarized my master's research on prompt-guided vertebral segmentation for osteoporotic vertebral compression fractures (OVCFs) — condensed into three minutes for a general audience.